python/mypy/mypyc/doc/native_classes.rst

 Allowing interpreted subclasses has only minor impact on performance of instances of the native class.
-Accessing methods and attributes of a *non-native* subclass (or a subclass defined in another compilation unit) will be slower, since it needs to use the slower Python attribute access mechanism.
+Accessing methods and attributes of a *non-native* subclass (or a subclass defined in another compilation unit) will be slower, since it needs to use the normal Python attribute access mechanism.

 You need to install ``mypy-extensions`` to use ``@mypyc_attr``: